codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/trigger-a-k8s-deployment-from-docker-registry.md

 This pipeline does the following:

-1. Clones the source code with a [Git clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/)
+1. Clones the source code through a [Git clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/).
-2. Builds a docker image tagged with the Application version using a [build step]({{site.baseurl}}/docs/pipelines/steps/build/)
+2. Builds a docker image tagged with the Application version through a [build step]({{site.baseurl}}/docs/pipelines/steps/build/).
-3. Pushes the Docker image using a [Push step](https://codefresh.io/docs/docs/pipelines/steps/push/) to the DockerHub registry you have integrated with Codefresh.
+3. Pushes the Docker image through a [push step](https://codefresh.io/docs/docs/pipelines/steps/push/) to the Docker Hub registry you have integrated with Codefresh.

 ## Create the CD Pipeline

-This pipeline will only contain one stage/step, for deploying.
+This pipeline contains one stage/step, for deploying.

 {% include image.html
 lightbox="true"